Jankatay/OS/README.md

-This project is in progress and from experience and will be this way for at least a few months.
+This project is in progress and from experience will be this way for at least a few months.